 Annexure-B to the Independent Auditor's Report

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ('the Act )

-We have audited the internal financial control sover financial reporting of IndosolarLimited ("theCompany") as on 31st March 2017 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial control sover financial reporting of IndosolarLimited ("theCompany") as on 31st March 2018 in conjunction with our audit ofthe Ind AS financial statements of the Company for the year ended on that date.